-OSFI expects Appointed Actuaries to comply with the qualification requirements contained in OSFI Guideline E-15.
-Any deviations from these qualifications must be explicitly disclosed in the AAR, including future steps to be taken to meet the qualification requirements.
+OSFI expects Appointed Actuaries to comply with the qualification requirements contained in OSFI Guideline E-15, Appointed Actuary: Legal Requirements, Qualifications and Peer Review.
+The AAR must explicitly disclose any deviations from these qualifications, including future steps being/to be taken to meet the qualification requirements.

-If the Appointed Actuary was appointed to the role during the last year, the following disclosures must be made in the AAR:
+If the Appointed Actuary was appointed to the role during the last year, the AAR must include the following disclosures:

-- date of appointment, - date of resignation of the previous Appointed Actuary, - date on which OSFI was notified of the appointment, - confirmation of communication with the previous Appointed Actuary, as required by the ICA section 364(1), and - list of the Appointed Actuary's qualifications, keeping in mind, but not limited to, the CIA's Rules of Professional Conduct.
+- the date of appointment, - the date of resignation of the previous Appointed Actuary, - the date on which OSFI was notified of the appointment, - confirmation of communication with the previous Appointed Actuary, as required by the ICA section 364(1), and - a list of the Appointed Actuary's qualifications, keeping in mind, but not limited to, the CIA's Rules of Professional Conduct.